evanvin/licenzo/README.md

 This software uses code from several open source packages.

 - [Node.js](https://nodejs.org/)
-- [soundex](https://www.npmjs.com/package/soundex) - helper for indexing names by sound using a phonetic algorithm
 - [Alan De Smet](http://www.highprogrammer.com/alan/numbers/index.html) - his site provided helpful information about the formatting and structure of some of these ID's